This purse knitting pattern was dreamt up by me after I fell in love with garter stitch.

 Row 6 – Knit 29 stitches

 Repeat these 2 rows until there are only 3 stitches left.
-Last row – Knit 2 together, Knit 1 and pass the first stitch over the last stitch.
+The last row – Knit 2 together, knit 1, and pass the first stitch over the last stitch.
 Cut the yarn leaving a 3-inch tail.

 Rejoin the yarn for the next 35 stitches on the needles.
-Repeat the decreases to create the 2nd, 3rd and 4th triangles.
-See picture below.
+Repeat the decreases to create the 2nd, 3rd, and 4th triangles.